Timeline - Crackdown on protests in Syria

 October 4 - Russia and China veto a European-drafted U.N.
 Security Council resolution condemning Syria.

+October 24 - The United States pulls its ambassador out of Syria because of threats to his safety.

+October 26 - The city of Homs goes on strike to protest against the intensifying military crackdown.

-November 2 - Syria agrees in principle to an Arab League plan to withdraw its army from cities and hold talks.
-The next day activists say security forces kill 11 people in Homs.
+November 2 - Syria agrees to an Arab League plan to withdraw its army from cities, free political prisoners and hold talks.
+The next day activists say security forces killed 11 people in Homs.

 November 12 - The Arab League suspends Syria.